CoreBond/corebond-nucleo-demo/README.md

 Hardware-rooted device identity without stored keys.

-This demo shows that a device can consistently prove its own identity, while a different device is rejected under the same conditions.
+This demo shows a device recognizing itself and rejecting others under identical conditions.

 No stored keys.
 No key exchange.
 Identity is derived at runtime from the device itself.